 It was only a 150 km drive from Exmouth to Coral Bay.
 As we spent more time in Western Australia we learned it is a very dry state without trees at least in the northern part of it.
 The roads are very boring and surrounded by emptiness.
 Only small shrubs are visible from the road.

 Coral Bay is a small town with a population of 200 that is obviously boosted in a tourist season.
-Due to Coral Bay being located at the edge of Ningaloo Reef, its main attraction is snorkeling.
+Due to Coral Bay being located at the edge of the Ningaloo Reef, its main attraction is snorkelling.

 Coral Bay – busy but beautiful

 Somehow they found a small site for one night.
-Next day we were supposed to check the office if anything was freed up so we could stay longer.
+The next day we were supposed to check the office if anything was freed up so we could stay longer.